KelvinHere/Yoga_Milestone_4/README.md

 ##### Near Future
 - Use a private video hosting service to give the site more control and better security for paid lessons.
+- Create a sale field on the lessons model so instructors can have their on sale items promoted on the homepage
+    - Check lesson was on at a normal price for at least 2 months
+    - When taken off sale cannot be put back on sale for at least 2 months to avoid front page spamming

 ##### Far Future
 - Create live-streaming paid lessons, where an instructor can sell positions to join realtime lessons with direct tutor feedback.

 ## Testing